Go back

 Trip Extension:

 Suppose you have extra days in Nepal after the Trek.
-In that case, we can arrange a tour, overnight stay at Nagarkot Balthali or any other place around Kathmandu and Chitwan, jungle safari, paragliding, rafting, canyoning, or other treks.
-Do not hesitate to Inform us.
+In that case, we can arrange a tour, an overnight stay at Nagarkot Balthali or any other place around Kathmandu and Chitwan, a jungle safari, paragliding, rafting, canyoning, or other treks.
+Do not hesitate to inform us.
 We will create the best for you.

-How Difficulty Everest Panorama Trekking?
+How difficult is the Everest Panorama Trek?

 Suppose trekkers have pre-existing medical conditions, such as lung or heart diseases.
 In that case, they are advised to consult their physician before booking the Trek to ensure their safety and well-being throughout the journey.